Acceptable Use Policy

 Official School Facebook

 The purpose of having a school Facebook page is to provide:

 - Communication with parents regarding specific events & activities

 - Communication with new or prospective parents

-- Communication with wider audience regarding positive advertisement of school & enrolment dates
+- Communication with wider audience regarding positive advertisement of the school & enrolment dates

-- Communication with wider audience of school life via possible communication tours -photos of pupils, pupil’s projects, notice boards, etc.
+- Communication with a wider audience on aspects of school life through photos of pupils, pupils’ projects, notice boards etc.

-- Continued advancement of our school communication system with information shared via paper-notes, email, website & now Facebook.
+- Continued advancement of our school communication system, with information shared via paper-notes, email, website & Facebook.

 Those using our social networking site must abide by the following: